 Having written about Katia’s achievements on multiple occasions, it was a delight to finally meet Ethan, the earnest, gentle, and full-hearted man behind one of EVE’s most famous characters.

-We started our interview with a question from our community member @sysfs: what, of all the locations in EVE, was the one place Katia would recommend every pilot visit?
+We started our interview with a question from our community member Sysfs: what, of all the locations in EVE, was the one place Katia would recommend every pilot visit?

 “Without hesitation, I can say the EVE Gate.
 It’s where we all came from; it’s the entry point into New Eden.
 And, of course, nobody knows what’s beyond the EVE Gate now.
 It’s a place of such mystery and intrigue.”